-Legal notes and personal experiences
+L&I time-loss calculation: Legal notes and personal experiences

 In general, if the facts of your L&I claim warrant an adjustment or increase, it will apply to benefits paid up to 60 days prior to when the application for change of circumstance was filed.
 An inaccuracy in the original computation does not constitute a valid change of circumstance.
 There must be some material change that occurred after the fact.